toptal/gitignore.io/README.md

 To process the less file you need to:

-- Install less compiler `yarn global add less`
+- Install all dependencies with `yarn install`
-- Process the less file with `lessc app.less app.css`
+- Process the assets with `yarn build`

 ## Environment Variables